kriszyp/cbor-records/README.md

 * This tag provides an explicit indicator of a record structure.
 This is somewhat complementary to tag [259 (Map datatype with key-value operations)](https://github.com/shanewholloway/js-cbor-codec/blob/master/docs/CBOR-259-spec--explicit-maps.md), but gives a clear, unambiguous indication of records.
 * Defining and referencing/reusing a record structure is a much more space efficient encoding.
 Many data structures may include record/objects with the same structure, and reserializing their entire set of property names for each instance is very inefficient.
 While the [stringref](http://cbor.schmorp.de/stringref) helps mitigate this, being able to simply reference the whole record structure is more efficient.
 The use of record structures can substantially decrease the size of encoded data structures.
 * Defining and referencing/reusing a record structure can also be much more performant.
 Besides the performance benefits of simply encoding fewer bytes, decoders can take advantage of optimizations based on knowing the data structure that will be used before the reading the property values, which can yield significant benefits in many languages/environments.
+* This provides more flexibility for arrays of various data structures and nested reuse of data structures than is possible with column-based homogenous tables like those of [RFC-8746](https://tools.ietf.org/html/rfc8746).
 * This aligns well with [CDDL](https://tools.ietf.org/html/rfc8610) which also has the concept of records, and allows for decoders to quickly pair records with structures declared in a CDDL definition.

 This tag definition uses an approach of declaring the id of records when defined, which gives encoders more flexibility in how they allocate,  track, and reuse the ids.